dotnet/csharplang/proposals/lambda-method-group-defaults.md

 ### Binder Changes

 #### Synthesizing New Delegate Types
-As with the behavior for delegates with `ref` or `out` parameters, a new natural type is generated for each lambda or method group defined with any default or `params` parameters.
+As with the behavior for delegates with `ref` or `out` parameters, a new natural type is generated for each lambda or method group defined with any optional or `params` parameters.
 Note that in the below examples, the notation `a'`, `b'`, etc. is used to represent these anonymous delegate types.

 ```csharp